kkga/nibar/README.md

 ### Yabai workspaces widgets

-There a 2 widgets for displaying workspaces: `spaces-primary` and `spaces-secondary`.
+There are 2 widgets for displaying workspaces: `spaces-primary` and `spaces-secondary`.
 The `spaces-secondary` is used when working with dual displays.
 If you're using a single display, disable it in the Übersicht's menu.

 ### Refreshing yabai workspaces widget